Fitting ODE models of tear film breakup: Results

 The negative correlation observed for $v'$ and $b_1'$ help explain the results in the osmolarity.
 There are relatively few cases where flow is important for larger $v'$, and so osmolarity is expected to become large in more of those cases.
 What may be more surprising is that there is quite a range of flow strength for $2 \le v' \le 20\mu$m/min, and this causes a relatively wide range of values in the osmolarity for that range of $v'$.
 There is an overall trend, but the flow and evaporation can cooperate to give high osmolarity in relatively short times, particularly for $v'\le 10 \mu$m/min.
 This was seen in previous models to some degree \cite{lukeParameterEstimationMixedMechanism2021a,lukeParameterEstimationMixedMechanism2021b}, but with the current results this trend is more dramatic.
 It is clear from these results that one cannot reliably estimate the final osmolarity from the TBU time alone; one needs knowledge of the local evaporation and flow conditions to get that estimate.

 \figref{fig:thickness_osmolarity} shows a scatter plot and histograms for the final osmolarity $c_e$ and relative final thickness $h_e/h_0$.
-This plot shows a surprising lack of a clear relationship.
-The high-flow cases (red and purple dots) are correlated with more thinning, while the high-flow cases (purple and green dots) show little correlation with the final thinning.
+The high-flow cases (red and purple dots) are correlated with lower final osmolarity, but there is no clear association with the final thickness.
 We also note that the fit interval here may not extend to full thickness TBUT in many cases.
-This is because the parameters can be strongly affected if the fit interval is too long or a late plateau of the intensity value is included, and for that reason, the fit intervals could not be left too long.
+This is because the parameters can be strongly affected if the fit interval is too long or a late plateau of low intensity is included, and for that reason, the fit intervals could not be left too long.